flux-framework/rfc/spec_27.rst

      "id": 1552593348,
      "priority": 53444,
      "userid": 5588,
+     "jobspec": {
+       "resources": [
+         {
+           "type": "slot",
+           "count": 1,
+           "with": [{"type": "core", "count": 1}], "label": "task" }
+       ],
+       "tasks": [
+         {
+           "command": ["/bin//true"],
+           "slot": "task",
+           "count": {"per_slot": 1}
          }

-Upon receipt of the ``alloc`` request, the scheduler SHALL look up *jobspec* in the KVS by job ID according to the job schema (RFC 16).
+       ],
+       "attributes": {
+         "system": {
+           "duration": 0,
+           "cwd": "/home/user/project",
+         }
+       },
+       "version": 1
+     }
+   }

+The jobspec sent with ``sched.alloc`` MAY have its environment section redacted to reduce its size, since the environment is not needed by the scheduler.
+Should it be needed, the full jobspec SHALL be stable in the KVS per the job schema (RFC 16) when the ``sched.alloc`` request is received.

 The response payload is a JSON object with the following REQUIRED keys: